 Solar panel prices have seen a continual decline over the last several years, as new capacity expansions led to a glut in the global markets.
 For instance, in 2013, while global solar capacity was estimated at about 45 GW, demand was well below 40 GW.
 However, things could change going forward as effective manufacturing capacity is expected to remain stagnant in the near term, as companies have been curtailing expansion projects.
 During 2013, spending on photovoltaic manufacturing equipment fell to an 8-year low of around $1.73 billion down from a peak of about $13 billion in 2011.
 However, demand is expected to grow at a healthy rate rising to as much as 49 GW in 2014.
 This could bring bring about better pricing in the markets.

 Emerging Solar Markets Will Account For Bulk Of Future Demand

 China became the worlds largest solar market in 2013, overtaking Germany as the worlds largest solar market.
 Other emerging markets such as Latin America and the Middle East are also becoming important markets for solar power, given a combination of high electricity prices and strong consumption growth.

 Trefis Forecast Rationale for Energy Capacity in Watts of PV Modules Sold

 This refers to the total PV modules sold in terms of the total number of watts sold outside of Germany and the United States.

 (1 Billion watts = 1 Gigawatt (GW) = 1,000 Megawatts (MW))

-We expect First Solar's international PV sales to increase to around 760 MW by the end of the Trefis forecast period as demand from markets such as India and Africa drive demand.
+We expect First Solar's international PV sales to increase to around 400 MW by the end of the Trefis forecast period as markets such as India, the Middle East and Africa drive demand.

 Trefis considered the following factors for its forecast: